 Validation for a newly-develop model is a significant process of checking whether it will provide a reasonable amount of confidence to meet its specification and produce the required results in a sound, defensible and well-grounded way.
 It seems to become an impractical exercise to gather the all monitored data to perform a fully comprehensive validation for a newly-develop model because it ideally requires to cover the complete range of possibilities.
-The validation in this paper including the model development process, the model usability and results comparison has been therefore carried out to partially verify the proposed model.
+The validation in this paper is carried out from the following aspects:

-- Validation of model development process means to verify the newly-develop model to be constructed in a reasonably, defensibly and realistically way. - Validation of model usability means to check sensitivities of results by modeling the change of inputs data by three-axiom-based validation method by Jones et al. (2010). - Validation of model results means to evaluate the results generated from a developed model involving model parameters inputs, and make the result more reasonable by a comparison with that of another approach such as fault tree and static Bayesian network using existing data.
+- Validation of model development process means to verify the model to be constructed in a reasonably, defensibly and realistically way. - Validation of model usability means to check sensitivities of results by modeling the change of inputs data by three-axiom-based validation method by Jones et al. (2010). - Validation of model results means to evaluate the results generated from a developed model involving model parameters inputs, and make the result more reasonable by a comparison with that of another approach such as fault tree and static Bayesian network using existing data.

 The proposed model is developed based on a Bowtie model illustrated in Fig. 3 that 1) is also used for translating to meet the requirement for dynamic risk assessment.
 Examination of development process, illustrated in Fig. 4, consists of checking both effect of uncertainty and degradation.
 As an example, it is not clear whether the relationship between RC1 and RC2 follows rule of OR-gate or AND-gate and what kind of effect it will bring.
-Uncertainty effect about model and parameters is therefore to be validated by comparing the model without MU nodes and that with MU nodes by taking probabilities range of OR-gate [0, 1].
-The results, seen as in Fig. 5, reveal that the occurrence probability of the top event will be revised from 1.9×10^{-3} to 3.61×10^{-2} given every root cause taking the initial probabilities 0.1 in YES state under not considering effect of parameter uncertainty, while that will be changed from 9×10^{-5} to 1.7×10^{-3} under considering that.
-The validation for degradation effect given MU nodes probabilities (0.3, 0.7) is carried out by comparing the occurrence probability not taking degradation effect (time-invariant CPT) with that taking degradation effect (time-variant CPT) as listed as in Table 3 and Table 4.
+The effect of uncertainty on model and parameters is therefore to be checked by comparing results from the model without MU nodes and results from the model with MU nodes by taking probabilities range of OR-gate [0, 1].
+The comparison results, seen as in Fig. 5, reveal that the occurrence probability of the top event will be revised from $1.9 \times 10^{-3}$ to $3.61 \times 10^{-2}$ given every root cause taking the initial probabilities 0.1 in YES state under not considering effect of parameter uncertainty, while that will be changed from $9 \times 10^{-5}$ to $1.7 \times 10^{-3}$ under considering that.
+The validation for degradation effect given MU nodes probabilities (0.3, 0.7) is carried out by comparing the occurrence probability not taking degradation effect into account (time-invariant CPT) with excluding the degradation effect (time-variant CPT) as listed as in Table 3 and Table 4.
 The results (seen as in Table 5) also indicate that the occurrence probability of the top event will change slightly former and increase later.
 The change of occurrence probability can be explained reasonably due to the consideration of the causal relationship and parameters uncertainty and degradation effect.

-Fig. 5 Occurrence probability under MU nodes with OR-gate taking different probabilities

-Table 5 Comparison for degradation
+Fig. 5 Comparison of occurrence probability for MU nodes with OR-gate probabilities Table 5 Comparison of occurrence probability for degradation

 Time slice DBN without DBN with

 degradation effect degradation effect

 0 0 0

 1 5.7E-04 5.7E-04

 2 5.6E-04 9.7E-04